Faculty Research Interests

 Linda Lee

 Peer relationships in early childhood.
-Peer play, preference, and friendship selection and formation in culturally diverse preschools, Ethnic identity development in early childhood.
+Peer play, preferences, and friendship selection and formation in culturally diverse preschools.
+Ethnic identity development in early childhood.

 Susana A. López